 Eduardo Sepúlveda is the Principal Oboist of Symphoria.
 A native of Antofagasta, Chile, he also served as Principal Oboe for the Mansfield (Ohio) Symphony Orchestra, Antofagasta Symphony Orchestra, and the National Youth Symphony Orchestra of Chile, touring Europe and South America.

-Eduardo Sepúlveda has performed as ...
+Eduardo Sepúlveda has performed ...

 Eduardo Sepúlveda is the Principal Oboist of Symphoria.
 A native of Antofagasta, Chile, he also served as Principal Oboe for the Mansfield (Ohio) Symphony Orchestra, Antofagasta Symphony Orchestra, and the National Youth Symphony Orchestra of Chile, touring Europe and South America.